-Under section 112 of the Local Government Act 1972, the Council has the 'power to appoint officers on such reasonable terms and conditions as authority thinks fit'.
+Under section 112 of the Local Government Act 1972, the Council has the 'power to appoint officers on such reasonable terms and conditions as the authority thinks fit'.
 This Pay Policy Statement (The 'Statement') sets out the Council's policy with regard to remuneration in accordance with the requirements of Section 38 of the Localism Act 2011 (The 'Act') and due regard to the associated Statutory Guidance including the Supplementary Statutory Guidance issued in February 2013.

-This document provides Manchester's statement for the 2017/18 financial year in response to the Act within sections 3 and 4.
+This document provides Manchester's statement for the 2018/19 financial year in response to the Act within sections 3 and 4.
 This is set within the current national, local and organisational context in section 2 and linked to relevant information published on the Council's website and within the Annual Statement of Accounts in section 5.
-The Council's intention is to work to enhance transparency and clarity with regards to its people related policies and further background information will be made available when possible.
+Information in response to the requirement to provide 'Gender Pay Reporting' information in line with the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, is also included within Section 3 of the statement in the sub-section 'Equality and Pay'. - The Council's intention is to work to enhance transparency and clarity with regards to its people related policies and further background information will be made available when possible.

 The Personnel Committee of the Council is responsible, on behalf of the full Council, for ensuring the provisions set out in this Statement are applied consistently throughout the Council.
 They will recommend any amendments they consider appropriate to the full Council for consideration.
-The Personnel Committee will also refer to Council any decisions affecting the remuneration of any post whose remuneration is or is proposed to be or would become £100,000 p.a. or more.
+The Personnel Committee will also refer to Council any decisions affecting the remuneration of any post whose remuneration is or is proposed to be or would become $\pounds100,000$ p.a. or more.

 In accordance with the Supplementary Statutory Guidance on openness and accountability in local pay issued in February 2013, Council will also be given the opportunity to vote before any severance package is offered with a total value of £100,000 or greater.
-As indicated later in this document, the Government are proposing to cap public sector severance payments at £95,000, with current draft regulations indicating that these will be subject to a right for full Council to grant waivers in exceptional circumstances.
-The Council's approach will be revised to ensure adherence to this cap when any such cap is implemented.
+As summarised later in this document, the Government brought forward proposals to reduce and standardise severance payments in the public sector in 2017.
+To date these proposals have not been ratified and so are not in force at the time of this Statement's publication.